 - She is entitled to receive compensation from Uber’s BI coverage because the Uber driver, Abe, was responsible for causing her injuries.
 She may also be entitled to any excess commercial BI coverage, if purchased by Abe.
 She is not entitled to receive money from anyone else’s BI coverage, nor her own, because no one else was at fault.

-As you can see, the law regarding Uber and Lyft collisions is dense and nuanced.
-If you were involved in a collision with a TNC driver, it may be in your best interest to contact an attorney to discuss your rights.
+The law regarding Uber and Lyft collisions is dense and nuanced.
+If you were involved in a collision with a rideshare driver, or injured as a passenger, it may be in your best interest to contact an attorney to discuss your rights.

 Have You Been Injured In A Car Accident?